 Ringing in your ears can be annoying — or unbearable.

 In some cases, tinnitus symptoms can be caused or exacerbated by allergies and congestion in your nasal passages.
 More often, the symptoms are an indication of developing hearing loss.
 Either way, the smart thing to do is to have us test your hearing right away.
-Then we can discuss your treatment options.

 Vertigo, or what some people just call dizziness, can cause you to lose your balance and increase your chances of falling.
 That’s the last thing anyone wants, but unfortunately the incidence of falls increases for people over 65.